 Here are the 10 foods you should take to help you sleep better.

 Almonds are rich in melatonin, which is a sleep-regulating hormone.
 It is also a great source of magnesium.
-Magnesium fights a stress hormone called as cortisol and is recommended by many psychiatrists for its calming effect on the mind.
+Magnesium fights a stress hormone called cortisol and is recommended by many psychiatrists for its calming effect on the mind.

-Kale and other leafy green vegetables such as collards and spinach are rich in calcium.
+Kale and other leafy green vegetables, such as collards and spinach, are rich in calcium.
 Calcium deficiency, as said earlier, is a leading cause of irregular sleeping patterns.

-Whole grains such as barley, brown rice, oatmeal and millet are rich in magnesium, which, as discussed earlier helps you sleep better.
+Whole grains such as barley, brown rice, oatmeal, and millet are rich in magnesium, which, as discussed earlier, helps you sleep better.
 Make sure to have whole grains for breakfast.